cube-js/cube/docs/content/Cube-Cloud/Quickstart.md

 The next step is to upload your existing Cube.js project to the Cube Cloud.

-You can do it by running the following command from terminal within your Cube.js project directory.
+You can do it by running the following command from terminal in your Cube.js project directory.

 ```bash